marcus-grant/notes/flask.md

         return render_template("register.html")
 ```

-Below is a basic cookie adding, displaying and removing app that shows the basics of what Flask can do in adding, accessing, and removing cookies.
+Below is a basic cookie adding, removing and retrieving;
+displaying and removing cookies shows the basics of what Flask can do with cookies.

 ```python
 from flask import Flask, request